KB Author Training - Creating a New Document

 - Before you can save your new document, you must enter text in the required fields: Title, Keywords, Summary, and Body.
 These four fields represent the absolute minimum of information that must be present in a KB document.

-Modifying your Document Now that is has a Document ID Number
+Modifying your Document After it has been Assigned a Document ID Number

 - To review: from the Creating a New Document screen you have completed, at the very least, the four required fields of Title, Keywords, Summary and Body.
-By clicking on the Save Change button or the Submit button (with the Status of In Progress, "Creating a New Document" has been replaced with Document 23149 (In Progress).
+By clicking on the Save change button or the Submit button, the "Creating a New Document" at the top of the screen has been replaced with Editing Document XXXXX .

 - Please make note of this Document ID number.

-When you are finished with your document, you need to set the Site Access and the Status in order to either notify your KB Admin that the doc is ready to be published or to publish it yourself (if you have Publish rights).
+in order to either notify your KB Admin that the doc is ready to be published or to publish it yourself (depending on your have Publish rights).

 - The Site Access field allows you to publish a document to one or multiple KB sites.
 Determine who the audience is for your document and select at least one KB site.
 To set the document to the status of Active, at least one KB site must be selected.